egberts/egberts.github.io-src/content/articles/bind9-split-horizon2.md

 A Better Split-Horizon
 ----------------------
-To fix this shortcoming of this "Multi-View Split-Horizon", we run multiple `named` daemons.
-In this article, we demonstrate two `named`.
+To fix this shortcoming of this "Multi-View Split-Horizon", multiple `named` daemons are started.
+This article demonstrates two `named`.

-We leverage the new [Bind9 Systemd] here.
+Let us leverage the new [Bind9 Systemd] here.

 For handling multiple-instance of named and its config file, the organizational approach was either using a: